Demographics of Israel

 Israel's annual population growth rate stood at 2.0% in 2015, more than three times faster than the OECD average of around 0.6%.
 With an average of three children per woman, Israel also has the highest fertility rate in the OECD by a considerable margin and much higher than the OECD average of 1.7.

-The country's demographics are monitored by the Israel Central Bureau of Statistics.
+Definitions

-Definition
+The definition of what constitutes the population of Israel varies depending on which territories are counted and which population groups are counted in each territory.

-The territory of Israel can be defined in a number of ways as a result of a complex and unresolved political situation (see table below).
-For example, whilst the Israel Central Bureau of Statistics defines the area of Israel to include the annexed East Jerusalem and Golan Heights, and to exclude the militarily controlled regions of the West Bank, the CBS defines the population of Israel to also include Israeli settlers living in the Area C of West Bank and the Muslim residents of East Jerusalem and Area C, who have Israeli residency or citizenship.
+The Israel Central Bureau of Statistics (CBS) definition of the Area of the State of Israel: